mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 90-day lookback was selected for 2 reasons:

 1) Relevancy - 90 day windows captures the most recent trends and ensures forecasts are releastic and attainable.
 Looking back at 6 months of data is a poorer predictor in fitness.
 THe most recent is the most accurate which is why 90-days is the sweet spot
 2) Volatility - Using the 90-day average the forecast is not massively impacted by a massive spike when travelling or a netflix and chill day

-In the Google Sheet, it requires extending out the dates i.e. in April 2026 - extending the dates to end July 2026 which covers the 90-day rolling look back period.
-Extending the dates to end December 2026 can be done but it will only cover a 90-day look-back from the last available date inputted into the Google sheet.

 * **Step Baseline** (**Forecasted Step Count**) - The predicted volume required to maintain current fitness based on the last 3 months of behavior.
 * **Step Count** (**Actual Step Count**) - The step count that was inputted into the Google Sheet
 * **Step Stretch Goal (5% Growth)** - A +5% "Progressive Overload" target.
-Consistently hitting this goal "pulls" the baseline upward over time, expanding the engine's total capacity.
+Consistently hitting this goal "pulls" the baseline upward over time, expanding the engine's total capacity

+How the data gets updated into Google Sheets can impact the forecasting: There are 2 routes - Real Time v Fixed Benchmarking

+1) Fixed Benchmarking - To understand April data, only upload April's data on 1st May meaning the forecasted data for April which is based on January to March is frozen
+2) Real Time - If April's data is updated on 16th April for the first 15 days that will change the forecast for April

 ## DATA GLOSSARY